 Best Time to Visit Agbokim Waterfalls

-In order to appreciate the beauty of Agbokim Waterfalls, you should visit this place during the rainy season.
+In order to get the best out of your trip to Agbokim Waterfalls, you should visit this place during the rainy season.
 You could be lucky to catch a glimpse of the rainbow across the falling sheets of water.
-Rainy season in Cross Rivers occurs between April and September, with a short break in August.
+Rainy season in Cross River occurs between April and September, with a short break in August.
 You should also have a non-slippery footwear with you, which is both water-resistant and would enable you to climb the rock effectively.
 Also, its proximity to cameroon gives you an opportunity for a cross-border experience

 How to Get to Agbokim Waterfalls